ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 $ pip install -r requirements.txt
 ```
 ## Prerequisites (manual Python package dependency installation)
-**Please only read this chapter if you have problems installing mbed SDK dependencies to Python packages**.
+**Please only read this chapter if you have problems installing mbed OS dependencies to Python packages**.

-Below, you can find the list of mbed SDK dependencies to Python modules with instructions about how to install them manually.
+Below, you can find the list of mbed OS dependencies to Python modules with instructions about how to install them manually.

 You can skip this part if you already installed [Python 2.7](https://www.python.org/download/releases/2.7) and [setuptools](https://pythonhosted.org/an_example_pypi_project/setuptools.html) and successfully [installed all dependencies](#prerequisites).